Skip to main content

 The Map Follower the Generic Peptide Pathway

 A generic peptide is a copy of a novel peptide whose patents have expired.
 This original, approved product is known as the Reference Listed Drug (RLD).
 The regulatory question for a generic peptide is one of equivalence ∞ is this copy therapeutically identical to the RLD we already know so well?
-The Abbreviated New Drug Application (ANDA) pathway exists because it would be inefficient and unethical to repeat large-scale to prove efficacy that has already been established.
+The Abbreviated New Drug Application (ANDA) pathway exists because it would be inefficient and unethical to repeat large-scale clinical trials to prove efficacy that has already been established.

 The ANDA process is a journey of meticulous comparison.
 The goal is to demonstrate that the generic version delivers the same amount of the active ingredient to the site of action in the body at the same rate and to the same extent as the original.
 This is known as bioequivalence.
+For injectable peptides, which are delivered directly into the bloodstream, the focus shifts to proving pharmaceutical equivalence.
+This means the generic must have:

 • The same active ingredient.